Bread Pudding for 40

 - In several large bowls, combine the eggs, milk and butter.
 Whisk in the sugar, salt, vanilla and cinnamon until combined.
 Gently stir in bread cubes and raisins.

-- Transfer to four well-greased 13-in. x 9-in. baking dishes.
-Bake, uncovered, at 350° for 50-55 minutes or until a knife inserted near the center comes out clean.
+- Transfer to four well-greased 13x9-in. baking dishes.
+Bake, uncovered, at 350° for 50-55 minutes or until a knife inserted in the center comes out clean.

 - Meanwhile, in a large saucepan, combine the sugar, cornstarch and salt.
 Gradually stir in water and lemon juice until smooth.
 Bring to a boil; cook and stir for 10 minutes or until thickened.
 Remove from the heat.
-Stir in butter and lemon peel until blended.
+Stir in butter and lemon zest until blended.
 Serve warm with bread pudding.
-Yield: 40 servings (7-1/2 cups sauce).

 Sep 25, 2019